Naveen-KV/House-Price-Prediction-using-ML/README.md

-# LinearRegression
-House price predictor using multiple linear regression

-Build a multiple linear regression model using scikit learn in boston data to predict 'Price' based on different criteria.
+# House Price Prediction using Machine Learning

+A Machine Learning based project to predict prices of house based on different criteria like number of rooms, accessibility to highways, property tax etc.